neilotoole/sq/README.md

 > `sq` defines its own query language, seen above, formally known as `SLQ`.

-For usage information or to download the binary, see the `sq` [manual](https://github.com/neilotoole/sq-manual/wiki).
+For usage information or to download the binaries, see the `sq` [manual](https://github.com/neilotoole/sq-manual/wiki).

 ## Development